Rationalization and justification for my second coming projection table:

 Okay, I admit that this table is a bit frivolous, nobody can know the exact time for the second coming of Jesus Christ but that does not mean we will not have any clue at all.
 I certainly am not setting a specific date for Jesus to return in this projection.
 All I am really doing is giving some statistical observations and giving my best guesstimate for those who wish to ask me when I think the Lord will return.

 Some may say I have too much time on my hands but actually I am doing this to save time for myself and everyone else.
-Now nobody has any reason to ask me when will Jesus Christ return anymore.
-Just check my table from time to time.
-You also do not have to waste your own time trying to work it out for yourself either.
+Now nobody has any reason to ask me when Jesus Christ will return anymore.
+Just check my table from time to time for any changes to my projection.
+You also do not have to waste your own time trying to figure it out for yourself.
 This table also will bring people to the website to read my more important writings.

 One key requirement to projecting a date for the second coming of Jesus Christ overlooked by some, is to set a date that is realistic but just beyond your own life-span.
 If the Lord is early everyone should be happy and if the Lord delays His coming past your projection at least you will lose no sleep over it.
 No, I honestly do not think Jesus gets all upset about anyone trying to speculate when He will return anymore than a betrothed man will get upset when his bride speculates when he will come to elope with her.
 Unless of course someone is instructing His bride to wait on a mountain top instead of telling her to continue to adorn herself with good works until He actually appears.